Waleed99i/Meds_Summer_Training/Module_1/shell_scripting_tutorial.md

 ## 5.File Manipulation
-First let write a pargraph in one of our files to observe the changes .
+First let's write a pargraph in one of our files to observe the changes.
 I am writing paragraph in file1.txt

 ![5](./images/5.png)